 How to sell on Binance

-We have already covered the selling process for Binance but we will briefly summarise it for you again here.
+I have already covered the selling process for Binance but I will briefly summarise it for you again here.

 To sell on Binance you can either: